ChickenParts/qemu-ia64/docs/ia64-firmware-todo.md

   `target/ia64/helper.c:2174`, `hw/ia64/ipf.c:946`).
 - Firmware status-code callgate patch uses fixed FV offsets; it is build-specific and may not match other Flash.fd variants (`hw/ia64/ipf.c:423`).
+- Confirm the hypercall stub at `0x10000080` matches the static ABI and that PCI width/address ordering is correct for all firmware calls.
+- Extended PCI config (type=1) is not implemented; add ECAM handling if firmware uses it.
 - NaT propagation is incomplete in A-unit integer ops (only padd/psub handle NaT);
   other integer ALU ops ignore NaT and will silently compute values (`target/ia64/translate.c:1173`).
 - ALAT/advanced load modeling is minimal; advanced load exceptions and NaT